MODFLOW-USGS/modflow6/distribution/README.md

 - overwrite `develop.tex` with the contents of `doc/ReleaseNotes/vx.y.z-template.tex`

 Now new changes can be added to `develop.tex` as development proceeds.

+**Note**: Newly deprecated MF6IO options are included in the release notes.
+See the [developer docs](../DEVELOPER.md#deprecation-policy) for more info on MF6's deprecation policy, searching for deprecations among DFNs, and generating a deprecations table for insertion into the release notes.

 ### Update version info